SSI - Digital encoder input

 void Ssi_ConfigureClkFrequency(float clk_frequency, unsigned int port, unsigned int device);Code language: C++ (cpp)

-It has to be called in UserInit().
+Can only be called in UserInit().

 Parameters

-• clk_frequency: transmission clock frequency, in MHz
+• clk_frequency: the SSI clock frequency, in MHz

 void Ssi_ConfigureDirection(tRs485Direction direction, unsigned int port, unsigned int device);Code language: C++ (cpp)

-It has to be called in UserInit().
+Can only be called in UserInit().

 Parameters

-• direction: direction (RS485_CW or RS485_CCW)
+• direction: the angular direction (RS485_CW or RS485_CCW)

 void Ssi_ConfigurePayload(unsigned short n_bit_before, unsigned short n_bit_multiturn, unsigned short n_bit_singleturn, unsigned short n_bit_after, unsigned int port, unsigned int device);Code language: C++ (cpp)

-It has to be called in UserInit().
+Can only be called in UserInit().

 Parameters